robinlin99/Four_Wave_Mixing/README.md

 # Four_Wave_Mixing

-Numerical solver for Chi-3 degenerate four-wave mixing process.
+**Four_Wave_Mixing** is a numerical solver for Chi-3 degenerate and nondegenerate four-wave mixing (FWM) process.
+Currently, the nondegenerate FWM solver is still being developed.

 The directory structure is as follows: